 Fast, effortless and 100% online.
 Learn more

-‘Do Youtubers pay taxes?’
-That’s the big question on every streamer’s lips.
-If your Youtube channel is popular and doing well enough to make you some extra cash, then it’s not just your subscribers that’ll notice.
+If your Youtube channel is popular and doing well enough to make you some extra cash, then chances are it’s not just your subscribers that’ll notice.

 Why?

-Well, you might not realise it, but the income you make from advertising revenue, streaming donations, and merchandise is taxable.
-Unfortunately, HMRC no longer class Youtube as ‘just a hobby.’
-Instead, any money you earn from your Youtube channel must be declared through a Self Assessment tax return.
+HMRC no longer class Youtube as ‘just a hobby’, so any money you earn from your YouTube channel must be declared through a Self Assessment tax return.

-HMRC are very strict when it comes to what it classifies as taxable income.
-If you don’t declare how much money you’ve made from Youtube, you can face hefty fines and even an investigation from them!
+HMRC is very strict when it comes to what it classifies as taxable income.
+If you don’t declare how much money you’ve made from Youtube, you may be investigated and even receive a hefty fine!

 The amount of Income Tax you’ll pay as a Youtuber depends on how much of your income is above the Personal Allowance of £12,570.
 This is the tax-free income everyone in the UK is entitled to receive each year.